CrazyBeaver2003/tracking_ws/README.md

-# features_ws
+# tracking_ws
-features for upgrade myself
+This project includes the work of several neural networks for detecting, recognizing and tracking people at once.